Tulcea County: Geography

 The county has a total area of 8484 km2.

-The most significant feature of Tulcea County is the Danube Delta, which occupies about 1/3 of the entire surface and is located in the North-East side of the county.
-The Delta has three main branches: the Sulina branch (the only one navigable by large ships) in the middle, the Chilia branch in the North (the border with Ukraine) and the Sfântu Gheorghe branch (Saint George) in the South.
+The most significant feature of Tulcea County is the Danube Delta, which occupies about one third of the entire surface and is located in the north-east side of the county.
+The Delta has three main branches: the Sulina branch (the only one navigable by large ships) in the middle, the Chilia branch in the north (along the border with Ukraine) and the Sfântu Gheorghe branch in the south.

-In the South-East of the county there are two lagoons: Razelm Lake and Sinoe Lake.
-In the Danube Delta and in the South—in the area between the Sfântu Gheorghe Channel and Razelm Lake—there are countless channels and small lakes.
+In the south-east of the county there are two lagoons: Lake Razelm and Lake Sinoe.
+In the Danube Delta and in the south—in the area between the Sfântu Gheorghe Channel and Lake Razelm—there are countless channels and small lakes.
 The entire area is included in the UNESCO list of World Heritage Sites and Biosphere reserves.

-The Danube River flows around the county in the West and North side.
-In the West, there is the Măcin Branch which flows on the East side of the Great Brăila Island.
-From Smârdan (on the opposite side from Brăila) to Pătlăgeanca (close to Tulcea), the Danube has only one big flow of water, around which there are an immense number of lakes and small channels.
+The Danube River flows around the county in the west and north side.
+In the west, there is the Măcin Branch which flows on the east side of the Great Brăila Island.
+From Smârdan (on the opposite side from Brăila) to Pătlăgeanca (close to Tulcea), the Danube has only one large flow of water, around which there is an immense number of lakes and small channels.

 In the center of the county, there is the Casincea Plateau and the Măcin Mountains—the remains of a prehistorical mountains range (more than 400 million years old), with the greatest height at about 400 m.